 Event Summary

-Explore innovative approaches inclusive learning, including adapting physical learning environments and taking advantage of digital tools to enhance accessibility.
-You will learn how to implement a whole-school approach to ASL that meaningfully involves children cares and staff in decision-making.
-Hear practical strategies to track and celebrate the progress of ASN learners, ensuring their achievements are visible and rewarded.
+Leaders from Scottish schools and colleges will explore innovative approaches to inclusive learning, including adapting physical environments and leveraging digital tools to enhance accessibility.
+You will learn how to implement a whole-school approach to ASL that meaningfully involves children, carers, and staff in decision-making.
+Gain effective methods for managing the administrative demands of ASL.

-Learn how to support students with a broad range of ASN, including neurodiversity, ESL, young carers and social, emotional, and behavioural difficulties.
+Learn how to support students with a broad range of ASN, including neurodiversity, ESL, young carers, and social, emotional, and behavioural needs.
 Gain insight into how targeted interventions can work across a range of learning environments.
+Hear practical strategies to track and celebrate the progress of ASN learners, ensuring their achievements are visible and rewarded.

 Don’t miss this opportunity to network, learn and be inspired by colleagues from across Scotland.